Henry: Portrait of a Serial Killer: Plot

 The next day, Becky gets a job at a salon.
 Henry and Otis go out that night and pick up two prostitutes whom Henry murders by breaking their necks.
 Otis is shocked and disturbed and confronts Henry about his murderous lifestyle.
 Henry invites him to adopt his philosophy of murder, trying to convince him of a relativistic nature of killing.
 Otis worries that the police might catch them, but Henry assures him that everything will work out.

 After Otis destroys his old TV out of frustration, Henry takes him to a fence to buy a new one.
 The rude man ridicules them for having little money and berates them for refusing to buy his black-market goods.
 Having found an excuse to indulge his murderous impulses, Henry stabs the fence repeatedly with a soldering iron nearby.
 When the man fights back, Otis grabs an electrical cord and chokes him.
 Henry then smashes a TV onto his head.
 At Henry's urging, Otis smiles as he plugs in the damaged TV, electrocuting the man.
 They then steal a high-end TV and a camcorder and return home undetected.

 When Otis is punched by a teenage boy whom he tries to sexually assault while selling him marijuana, he complains to Henry that he wants to murder the boy.
 Henry convinces Otis to abandon the grudge for fear of being caught if he were to harm the boy, since he has been seen near the boy before.
 Bolstered by the thrill of their previous homicide, the two embark on a killing spree.
 They set a trap for drivers on Lower Wacker Drive, faking a broken-down car, then fatally shooting a man who pulls over to help.
 Henry advises Otis to employ a different modus operandi for each murder so that the police will not connect them to one perpetrator.
 He also explains the importance of being on the move; by the time that police realize that they are looking for a serial killer, he can be long gone.
 Henry says that he will have to leave Chicago soon.
-Later on, they watch a recording of a home invasion in which they murdered a family of three.
-Otis begins to molest the mother's corpse until Henry objects.
+Later on, they watch a recording of a home invasion in which they murdered a suburban family of three, with Otis beginning to sexually molest the mother's corpse until Henry objected.